vcerovski/binfix/README.md

 <a name="packaging"></a>
 #### Using BINFIX in packages

-BINFIX can be included into packages by `defpackage`, with recomended `(:use :binfix)` option.  `sbcl`, `ecl` and `ccl`, however, intern certain symbols so that simple import does not work and thus use of these symbols by binfix may(!) lead to incorrect parsing.
+BINFIX can be included into packages by `defpackage`, with recommended `(:use :binfix)` option.  `sbcl`, `ecl` and `ccl`, however, intern certain symbols so that simple import does not work and thus use of these symbols by binfix may(!) lead to incorrect parsing.
 Here is then the implementation-sensitive